Toyota Vitz

 The Toyota Vitz (トヨタ・ヴィッツ, Toyota Vittsu) is a subcompact car produced by the Japanese automobile manufacturer Toyota from 1999 to 2019 in a three- or five-door hatchback body styles.
 The "Vitz" nameplate was used consistently in Japan, while most international markets received the same vehicle as the Toyota Yaris, or as the Toyota Echo in some markets for the first generation.
 The Vitz was available in Japan from Toyota's Netz Store dealerships.
 Toyota began production in Japan and later assembled the vehicle in other Asian countries and in France.

 By 2010, the first two generations had achieved in excess of 3.5 million sales in over 70 countries, including more than 1.4 million in Japan.

-In 2019, the "Vitz" nameplate was no longer used in Japan due to faltering sales and the unification of Toyota sales network in Japan, and the vehicle was replaced by the XP210 series Yaris.
-Since 2023, the nameplate is reused for a rebadged third-generation Suzuki Celerio for African markets.
+In 2019, the "Vitz" nameplate was dropped in Japan due to faltering sales and the unification of the Toyota sales network there, and the vehicle was replaced by the XP210 series Yaris.
+Since 2023, the nameplate has been used for a rebadged third-generation Suzuki Celerio sold in Africa.